Online Resource Allocation via Static Bundle Pricing: Model, Technical Overview and Main Results

-via simple algebra we can prove that there exists a $(B\!+\!1)$-way QI family of size at least $Bt^t$, thus we can instantiate $N=Bt^t$ groups.
-In our instance, each group is fully active with probability $\prn{1/t}^t$ and if we let $X$ be the number of fully active groups we get that $\E{}{X}=N\cdot \prn{1/t}^t=B$, and with constant probability it holds $X\geq B$.
-The prophet then serves all $tB$ active buyers, while any online algorithm is restricted to at most~$B$ groups and extracts only constant expected value per served group.
+\citet{poljak} gave a lower bound on the number of $r$-way qualitatively independent partitions of $m$ items into $t$ classes of \( g(m, t, r) \geq \frac{r}{et}\cdot \exp\left({\frac{m}{rt^r}}\right)\,. \) Choosing $t = \floor{\lp(\frac{m}{2B\ln m}\rp)^{1/(B+2)}}$, we prove that there exists a $(B\!+\!1)$-way QI family of size at least $Bt^t$; thus, we can instantiate $Bt^t$ groups of $t$ buyers each.
+In our construction, each group is fully active with probability $\prn{1/t}^t$.
+Hence, the expected number of fully active groups is $B$, which implies that the expected social welfare of the prophet is $\Theta(tB)$.
+Due to our construction, any online algorithm is restricted to accepting buyers from at most $B$ groups and due to its online nature, can extract an expected value of $O(1)$ from each group.
+Therefore,